"Fragrance" on a label can indicate the presence of up to 4,000 separate ingredients, most of which are synthetic.

 Plastic Loose Fill Council — what you can do with "packing peanuts"

-CHEMnetBASE is comprehensive and offers molecular formulas free of charge, but additional information requires payment.
+CHEMnetBASE is comprehensive and offers molecular formulas free of charge.

 In the end, a product's brand or reputation is meaningless if the ingredients are harmful.